 I am a professional tattoo artist and illustrator for over 20 years and continue to create art for many fans and clients online and in the community.
 I have taught several classes on drawing at cecil con and in association with Captain Blue Hen comics.

 Kelly Martin has always had diverse artistic abilities.
 She is currently harnessing her creative powers as a florist while continuing to develop new techniques and skill in her own personal work.
 Her latest artist venture focuses on the art of quilling.
 She was drawn towards quilling as a unique way to transform an everyday material such as paper into a lasting artwork.
 It is so exciting to see the works emerge from mere ideas and imagination and then gradually materialize into their final shape as each curl of paper is added.

 Apply for a scholarship if your child is 20 yrs. old or younger and you have difficulty affording a class or camp.
 Scholarships are based on demonstrated need and are available all year round.
 Once approved, a scholarship can provide a discount of up to 95% of the cost of a program.
 See the attached application to apply.
 Questions?
 Email us at: email@example.com

 Do you have a great idea for an interesting visual art, theatre, music, or writing class?
 Here’s your chance to share your creative teaching talents with our community at the Newark Arts Alliance!
 Review the class proposal information and submit a completed form for each class you’re proposing to teach.

-Summer class proposals are due April 1, 2021
+Fall class proposals are due August 1, 2021

 Class Cancellation Policy